By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 The figure above shows how each predicate checks for the keyword.
 Do note that DescriptionContainsKeywordsPredicate

-requires their specified field to contain all of the keywords, while the rest of the
+and TitleContainsKeywordsPredicate requires their specified field to contain all of the keywords, while the rest of the

 predicates returns true as long as their field contains at least one of the keyword.